 Early in the 1730s, England allowed colonists to sell rice directly to Portugal and Spain.
 Rice production and profits soared.
 The boom, which lasted eight years, propelled plantation owners to acquire more land and more slaves.
-During this time Middleton more than doubled his land holdings, adding another 8,469 acres.
+During this time Arthur Middleton more than doubled his land holdings, adding another 8,469 acres.

 His grandson, also named Arthur and also a major slave holder, would be a signer the Declaration of Independence, play an active role in the American Revolution, and become a delegate to the Continental Congress.

 The land included in the grant, in 1678, to Arthur Middleton of 1,780 acres on Goose Creek (Sec'y State's off.
 Grant Bk.
 1696-1703, p.
-92 is called "Yeshoe", and in the grant to James Moore of 2,400 acres on Foster's Creek in 1683, the lands are described as known by the Indian names of Boo-chaw-ee and Wapensaw.
+92) is called "Yeshoe", and in the grant to James Moore of 2,400 acres on Foster's Creek in 1683, the lands are described as known by the Indian names of Boo-chaw-ee and Wapensaw.
 (Sec'y State's off.
 Vol. 38 (Prop.
-Grants), p.
+Grants, p.
 209.)
 The Indian name of Foster's Creek was Appee-bee.
 (Sec'y State's off.
 Vol. 17, Miscellaneous, p.
 109.)

-John Smith, of Boo-shoo, died prior to December, 1682, as in December, 1682, his widow, Mary, married Arthur Middleton, and on the death of the latter, about 1684, married Ralph Izard.
+John Smith, of Boo-shoo, died prior to December of 1682, as in that month, his widow, Mary, married Arthur Middleton, and on the death of the latter, about 1684, married Ralph Izard.
 (Sec'y State's off.
 Vol. "Grants, etc., 1704-1708", p.
 250)

-The statement as to the communion celebrated on the 2d February, 1696, being the first ever celebrated in Carolina is entirely erroneous.
+The statement as to the communion celebrated on the 2nd February of 1696, being the first ever celebrated in Carolina is entirely erroneous.
 There had existed in Charles Town for many years before that date the Church of England, known as St. Philip's, on the site where St. Michael's Church now stands; also a Meeting House, or a Congregational Church, upon Meeting Street, supposed upon the present site of the Circular Church, as well as a Huguenot, or French Protestant Church, on or near the site of the present French Protestant Church, on a lot originally granted to one Michael Lovinge, a carpenter, and which having been sold by Lovinge to Arthur Middleton was by the latter's widow with her husband, Ralph Izard (whom she married after Middleton's death), sold to James Nicholls on the 5th May, 1687, "for the use of the commonalty of the French Church in Charleston".
 (Sec'y State's off.
 "Grants, etc, 1704-1708", p.
 250.)